Featured Postsview all >>

 Generally, this sort of inspection requires some amount of expertise to do effectively, and it's a good idea to outsource it to a pest control professional—especially where the application of any chemicals is concerned.

 Routine inspections should be done periodically to make sure that your property is still in good shape.
 You get a chance to warn tenants about any damage they need to correct before they move out and deal with issues for which you are responsible at the same time.
-It's an excellent idea to perform this type of inspection every three to six months—remember, not all inspections need to be equally thorough.
+It's an excellent idea to perform this type of inspection routinely—remember, not all inspections need to be equally thorough.
 You can even do a "drive-by" inspection that allows you to look at the exterior of the property and check for any issues that might warrant a more thorough examination during one of your routine inspections.

 Tips for Inspecting Properly